aerospike/aerospike-client-python/doc/client.rst

         .. include:: examples/batch_get_ops.py
             :code: python

+    The following batch methods will return a :class:`BatchRecords` object with a ``result`` value of ``0`` if one of the following is true:

+        * All transactions are successful.
+        * One or more transactions failed because:

+            - A record was filtered out by an expression
+            - The record was not found

+    Otherwise if one or more transactions failed, the :class:`BatchRecords` object will have a ``result`` value equal to an `as_status <https://docs.aerospike.com/apidocs/c/dc/d42/as__status_8h.html>`_ error code.

+    In any case, the :class:`BatchRecords` object has a list of batch records called ``batch_records``, and each batch record contains the result of that transaction.

     .. method:: batch_write(batch_records: BatchRecords, [policy: dict]) -> BatchRecords

         Write/read multiple records for specified batch keys in one batch call.